Ayush4087/RegressionModel-houseprice/README.md

 # RegressionModel-houseprice
-Regression model to predict the price of the hosue based upon the given parameters .
+Regression model to predict the price of the house based upon the given parameters .